The Demographic Transition Revisited:

 Eventually everyone knew about contraception, villagers had positive

-attitudes toward the health care providers and family planning,
+attitudes toward the health care providers and family planning, and

-stayed way up (Wyon, 1971).
+way up (Wyon, 1971).

 Eventually, Wyon's group figured out why.
-The
+The Khanna

-sufficiently, the birth rate must decline also, and that there
+the birth rate must decline also, and that there is a causal link

-is a causal link between them is untenable if the data are examined
+between them is untenable if the data are examined closely.
+Indeed

-closely.
-Indeed the opposite can occur."
+the opposite can occur."

 Insights into the process are all around us.
 In

-Haiti, Save the Children Fund set out to learn if women who had
+Haiti, Save the Children Fund set out to learn if women who had lost

-several continents fail to find that high child mortality
+fail to find that high child mortality leads to more births.

-leads to more births.
-Comparison of Indian women who had lost
+Comparison of Indian women who had lost young children with those

-young children with those whose family was intact showed no increased
+whose family was intact showed no increased childbearing among the

-childbearing among the former.
-Research in Guatemala yielded similar
+former.
+Research in Guatemala yielded similar results: Women who had

-results: Women who had lost children did not desire additional
+lost children did not desire additional births as

-births as replacements.
-Cross-cultural data implicate infanticide
+replacements.
+Cross-cultural data implicate infanticide in some

-in some deaths (Abernethy, 1979; Hern, 1991).
-Women do not set
+deaths (Abernethy, 1979; Hern, 1991).
+Women do not set out to

-out to replace an infant which they had felt unable to raise.
+replace an infant which they had felt unable to raise.

 Historical data shed further light on the sequence